Rigor Mortis Sets In: Critical reception

-The album was considered by AllMusic to be a "nosedive" in his career compared to Smash Your Head Against the Wall and Whistle Rymes.
-His covers of "Hound Dog" and "Lucille" were so "lifelessly performed that it sounds like the band is merely attempting to imitate Sha Na Na instead of sending up the original tunes themselves".
-The song that was known as the biggest offender in this respect was "Mr. Bass Man" which replaces the enthusiasm of Johnny Cymbal's original version with a self-consciously campy production built on cutesy vocals guaranteed to make listeners grind their teeth.
+The album was considered by AllMusic to be a "nosedive" in Entwistle's career compared to Smash Your Head Against the Wall and Whistle Rymes.
+Critic Donald A. Guarisco opined that the covers of "Hound Dog" and "Lucille" were "so lifelessly performed that it sounds like the band is merely attempting to imitate Sha Na Na instead of sending up the original tunes themselves", and noted the cover version of Johnny Cymbal's "Mr. Bass Man" as having "a self-consciously campy production built on cutesy vocals guaranteed to make listeners grind their teeth".

 The album was more positively received by John Rockwell of The New York Times.
 In a 1973 article about solo albums released by members of popular bands, Rockwell said that the album found Entwistle "working effectively in a straight-ahead fifties idiom that the Who themselves have long since abandoned."